bdorney/CMS_GEM_Analysis_Framework/README.md

 If you are having problems please consult the [closed issue page](https://github.com/bdorney/CMS_GEM_Analysis_Framework/issues?utf8=✓&q=is%3Aissue%20is%3Aclosed) to see if your issue has been solved before.
 If not please open a new issue [here](https://github.com/bdorney/CMS_GEM_Analysis_Framework/issues) and submit an issue that describes your problem following the examples in the issue template.
 You may need to provide any input files or a link to the fork of the repository for us to troubleshoot.

+This README.md file was written in [MarkDown](https://guides.github.com/features/mastering-markdown/).
+The table of contents was generated using [gh-md-toc](https://github.com/ekalinin/github-markdown-toc).

 # 1. Contributors & License
 This repository is the work of: